staticallydynamic/real-debrid-manager/README.md

 ## ✨ Features

 ### 🎛️ **Dashboard & Account Management**
-- **Real-time Account Info**: Premium status, points balance, and days remaining
+- **Live Account Snapshot**: Premium status, points balance, and remaining premium days
-- **Secure API Key Storage**: Encrypted local storage with easy configuration
+- **API Key Validation**: Keys are verified against Real-Debrid before being stored locally
-- **Smart Caching**: Optimized API calls with intelligent caching system
+- **Smart Caching**: Account data is cached per-session and refreshed on demand

 ### 🧲 **Advanced Torrent Management**
-- **Universal Magnet Support**: Add magnets from any website using multiple methods
+- **Universal Magnet Support**: Send magnets from the popup, context menu, or clipboard
-- **Smart File Selection**: Choose specific files from torrents before downloading
+- **Granular File Selection**: Pick the exact files to download with size totals and bulk toggles
-- **Status Tracking**: Monitor torrents with visual status indicators (Downloaded, Waiting, Error)
+- **Bulk Actions**: Multi-select torrents for batched deletion with confirmation safeguards
-- **Error Recovery**: Retry failed magnets with built-in error handling
+- **Link Utilities**: Copy or launch unrestricted links individually or in bulk
-- **One-click Downloads**: Get unrestricted links copied to clipboard instantly
+- **Status Tracking**: Visual queue for downloading, processing, errors, and completed items

 ### 🚀 **Enhanced User Experience**
-- **🍞 Toast Notifications**: Clean, non-intrusive success/error messages
+- **Persistent Toasts**: Success and error notifications stay visible—even over modals
-- **🖱️ Context Menu Integration**: Right-click to add magnets from any webpage
+- **Guided Onboarding**: Empty-state messaging explains how to add an API key
-- **📋 Clipboard Support**: Add magnets directly from clipboard
+- **Context Menu Integration**: Right-click magnet links, selections, or use the clipboard helper
-- **⚡ Auto-refresh**: Automatic torrent list updates after adding magnets
+- **Auto-refresh**: Torrent lists refresh as soon as magnets are added
-- **🎨 Modern UI**: Dark theme with responsive design built on Svelte 5
+- **Modern UI**: Dark, responsive layout with animated highlights and keyboard-friendly controls

 ### 🛠️ **Developer Features**
-- **TypeScript**: Full type safety and enhanced code quality
+- **TypeScript + Svelte 5 runes** for safe, expressive components
-- **Error Boundaries**: Comprehensive error handling with user-friendly messages
+- **WXT Tooling** with hot reload for Chrome and Firefox targets
-- **Performance Optimized**: Efficient state management and minimal re-renders
+- **ESLint, Prettier, and svelte-check** wired into scripts for consistent quality

 ## 🛠️ How to Use Context Menu Integration